 Getting wisdom teeth extracted at a young age is also recommended.
 Oral surgery success is increased due to the roots and bone not yet fully formed.
 This results in fewer complications and a faster recovery process than in those who are older.

 Wisdom teeth don’t need to be removed if they are healthy, fully grown in, positioned correctly, and able to be cleaned properly.
 However, there are still some cases where these need to be removed if they aren’t causing issues.
 Such times include wisdom teeth that are symptom-free but diseased.

 What to Expect During Teeth Extraction

 Wisdom teeth removal is normally an outpatient procedure.
 You are able to go into the doctor’s office and return home the same afternoon.
 The dental staff will explain any instructions for the procedure, such as needing a ride home, medications, and eating beforehand.
 You will know exactly what will be done and any aftercare required.

 During the dental procedure, there are different levels of anesthesia available.
 Based on the complexity of the procedure and your comfort level, it may involve the following:

 - Local anesthesia – Injections of anesthesia are used near the place of extraction.
 This will numb the site and leave you aware with only slight pressure and movement noticed.

 - Sedation anesthesia – Intravenous (IV) anesthesia is used to suppress consciousness.
 There is no pain and limited memory of the tooth extraction.
 This is used in addition to local anesthesia.

 - General anesthesia – This type can be inhaled or intravenous.
 The dental team closely monitors vital signs while you are unconscious.

 The dentist or oral surgeon will then proceed to make an incision, remove bone and tooth pieces necessary, cleans the site, and stitches the wound closed.
 Gauze is also applied to control bleeding and promote clotting.

-Columbia Smiles provides wisdom teeth removal and other family dentistry services in Columbia, MD.
+Columbia Smiles provides wisdom teeth consultations and other family dentistry services in Columbia, MD.
 We serve Howard County to prevent and treat dental problems.
 Patient comfort and safety are our top priority, making the experience at Columbia Smiles a pleasant one.